quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ---

 #### Triangular Two-Dimensional LERP Blending
 Background context: To handle an arbitrary number of clips positioned at different locations in a 2D blend space, triangular two-dimensional LERP blending can be used.
-This involves forming a triangle with the blend coordinates \( b_i = [b_{ix}, b_{iy}] \) and finding the interpolated pose for an arbitrary point within this triangle.
+This involves forming a triangle with the blend coordinates $b_i = [b_{ix}, b_{iy}]$ and finding the interpolated pose for an arbitrary point within this triangle.

-The key idea is to perform linear interpolation (LERP) between the three clips corresponding to the vertices of the triangle, using the weighted average of their poses based on the position of the target blend coordinate \( b \).
+The key idea is to perform linear interpolation (LERP) between the three clips corresponding to the vertices of the triangle, using the weighted average of their poses based on the position of the target blend coordinate $b$.

 :p How does triangular two-dimensional LERP blending work?
 ??x
-Triangular two-dimensional LERP blending works by forming a triangle with the blend coordinates \( b_i = [b_{ix}, b_{iy}] \) for three clips.
-The goal is to find the interpolated pose of the skeleton corresponding to an arbitrary point \( b \) within this triangle.
+Triangular two-dimensional LERP blending works by forming a triangle with the blend coordinates $b_i = [b_{ix}, b_{iy}]$ for three clips.
+The goal is to find the interpolated pose of the skeleton corresponding to an arbitrary point $b$ within this triangle.

-The process involves performing linear interpolation between the poses defined by each clip, weighted by their respective influence over the target blend coordinate \( b \).
+The process involves performing linear interpolation between the poses defined by each clip, weighted by their respective influence over the target blend coordinate $b$.

-For a given point \( b = [bx, by] \) and three clips with positions \( b_1, b_2, b_3 \):
+For a given point $b = [bx, by]$ and three clips with positions $b_1, b_2, b_3$:
 1. Calculate the weights for each vertex using barycentric coordinates.
 2. Use these weights to interpolate between the poses defined by the three clips.